 How To Do Standing Barbell Twist

-- Grab a light barbell and rest it on the upper back, keeping your head facing forward.
+1. Grab a light barbell and rest it on your upper back, keeping your head facing forward.

-- Stand up straight, with your feet firmly on the floor at a wider than shoulder width stance, keeping your back straight.
+2. Stand up straight, with your feet firmly on the floor at a wider than shoulder-width stance.

-- Slowly twist your torso to the right and then to the left.
-Tense up your mid-section.
+3. Slowly twist your torso to the right and then to the left.
 Twist as far as possible.

 Tips

-- Keep the movement slow and under full control.
-Do not allow momentum to build up because you can damage your spine.
+• Keep the movement slow and under full control.

 3. Standing Machine Oblique Twist

-It strengthens your core, so they may help you avoid back injury.
+It strengthens your core, so it may help you avoid back injury.
 A strong core is also important for physical strength and balance.

 How To Do Standing Machine Oblique Twist

-- Exhale and using your abdominal muscles twist the pelvis slowly to your right, as further as you can, tensing your abs.
+3. Exhale and twist the pelvis slowly to your right, as far as possible.

-- Perform the stretch on the other side, this time turning to your left, as far as you can without moving your head and upper torso
+5. Perform the stretch on the other side, this time turning to your left as far as you can.

 Tips